-We are excited to release new coding score system across all CodeSignal Skills Evaluation Frameworks!
+We are excited to release a new coding score system across all CodeSignal Skills Evaluation Frameworks!
 You may be requested to complete any of these evaluations on behalf of various companies, and with this new coding score system, you can look forward to companies’ being able to better gauge your core skills and level of expertise.

 Read on to learn how to interpret the results of Assessment Score, and how it is calculated.